Bazel tips

 Send any upstream changes to HEIR-relevant MLIR files to @j2kun (Jeremy Kun) who has LLVM commit access and can also suggest additional MLIR reviewers.

-Finding the right dependency targets
+Finding upstream dependency targets

 Whenever a new dependency is added in C++ or Tablegen, a new bazel BUILD dependency is required, which requires finding the path to the relevant target that provides the file you want.
 In HEIR the BUILD target should be defined in the same directory as the file you want to depend on (e.g., the targets that provide foo.h are in BUILD in the same directory), but upstream MLIR’s bazel layout is different.